prebid/Prebid.js/modules/mobianRtdProvider.md

 Key: mobianContentCategories

-Possible values: Adult Content, Arms, Crime, Death & Injury, Debated Issue, Hate Speech, Drugs & Alcohol, Obscenity, Piracy, Spam, Terrorism
+Possible values: "adult_content", "arms", "crime", "death_injury", "debated_issue", "hate_speech", "drugs_alcohol", "obscenity", "piracy", "spam", "terrorism"

 Description: Content Categories contain results based on the legacy GARM framework.
-GARM no longer is a standard and does not factor into our risk assessment but it is included due to client requests.
+GARM no longer is a standard and does not factor into our risk assessment but is included for posterity.

 ------------------